charliecalvert/CloudNotes/Assignments/GitBranchBasics.md

 ## Turn it in

 Push everything (git push --all).
-Go up on github, switch between views of the different branches, make sure it all makes sense.
+Go up on github or bitbucket as appropriate.
+Switch between views of the different branches.
+Make sure it all makes sense:

 - You should see three branches: **master**, **test**, **qux**.
 - **qux** should have a file called **qux.txt** that the other two branches do not have